1937 Villanova Wildcats football team

 The 1937 Villanova Wildcats football team represented Villanova College during the 1937 college football season.
-The Wildcats were led by second-year head coach Maurice J. "Clipper" Smith and played their home games at Villanova Stadium in Philadelphia, Pennsylvania.
+The Wildcats were led by second-year head coach Clipper Smith and played their home games at Villanova Stadium in Philadelphia, Pennsylvania.
 Villanova ended the season undefeated with a record of 8–0–1, allowing only one score all year.
 They ranked 6th in the final AP Poll, the highest finish in Wildcats team history.